damaidec/damaidec.github.io/BOF/intro.md

 * bof-vs (optional) [bof-vs](https://github.com/Cobalt-Strike/bof-vs)
 * Turn off the AV for now.

-There are other tools but those are what I ussually use on my windows dev box.
+There are other tools but, those are what I ussually use on my windows dev box.

 On my Kali
 * havoc c2 server and client